the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

-After all, what you can see from this example is that functions can call other functions.
-In a developer's words it's called "breaking down a problem into smaller problems" and therefore smaller solutions whereas each solution stands for one function.
+After all, what you can take way from this example is that functions can call other functions.
+By "breaking down a problem into smaller problems" and therefore smaller solutions whereas each solution stands for one function, they can be aggregated in one function which solves the actual problem.
 In your career as a JavaScript developer, you will often see functions calling other functions.

 Reusability is another benefit of extracting functions from other functions.
-For example, another part of our program could reuse the `getName()` function now:
+For example, another part of our program could reuse the `getName()` function to create a conversation between two people:

 {title="index.js",lang="javascript"}
 ~~~~~~~